solocshaw/yet-another-ctf-writeups/BDSec-2022/log_file.md

 ### Solution

-Filtering our [packet capture file](attachments/capture.pcapng) for FTP traffic we see the name of log file.
+Filtering our [packet capture file](attachments/capture.pcapng) for FTP traffic we see the name of a log file.
 Submitting our flag with the as-is name of `dnNmdHBk.log` gives an incorrect result.

 ![](img/wireshark-ftp-log.png)